Deformations of $\mathrm{G}_2$-instantons on nearly $\mathrm{G}_2$ manifolds: Introduction

-A similar result as above has been proved in \cite{gonball}*{Proposition 8} when the structure group is abelian or the eigenvalues are less than $6$.
-For the proof of the upper bound the authors used the Weitzenb\"ock formula on the connection associated to the Levi-Civita connection and $A$.
-In contrast, the proof of the lower bound on the eigenvalue uses the Schr\"odinger--Lichnerowicz formula for the family of Dirac operators constructed in \textsection \ref{instdef}.
+In \textsection\ref{instdef} we describe the deformation space of a nearly $\G2$ instanton $A$ as an eigenspace of a Dirac operator associated to $A$ and the characteristic connection (Theorem \ref{kernelelliptic}).
+Using this description, we show that on a compact nearly $\G2$ manifold the $\G2$-instanton $A$ is rigid if the structure group is abelian (cf. Theorem \ref{abelian}(i)) or if all the eigenvalues of a linear operator $L_A$ are greater than $-\frac{28}{5}$ (Theorem \ref{abelian}(ii)) .
+The instanton $A$ is also rigid if all the eigenvalues of $L_A$ are less than $6$, as shown in \cite{gonball}*{Proposition 8} where authors used a Weitzenb\"ock formula, while the proof of Theorem \ref{abelian}(ii) uses the Schr\"odinger--Lichnerowicz formula for the family of Dirac operators associated to $\del^t$ and $A$.

-We describe the infinitesimal deformation space of the canonical connection on all the homogeneous nearly $\G2$ manifolds whose nearly $\G2$ metric is normal.
-By considering the actions of the Lie groups $H$ and $\G2$ on $G/H$ we can view the canonical connection as an $H$-connection or a $\G2$-connection.
+In \textsection\ref{instatonhomogeneous} we describe the infinitesimal deformation space of the characteristic connection on all the homogeneous nearly $\G2$ manifolds whose nearly $\G2$ metric is normal.
+By considering the actions of the Lie groups $H$ and $\G2$ on $G/H$ we can view the characteristic connection as an $H$-connection or a $\G2$-connection.
 We compute its infinitesimal deformation spaces in both of these cases.
 The results are recorded in Theorem \ref{tabledeformationspace}.
-It will be interesting to see if these infinitesimal deformations are genuine.
-As of now, the author is unaware of any known family of nearly $\G2$-instantons for which the infinitesimal deformations are the ones found in Theorem \ref{tabledeformationspace}.
+The deformations are shown to be genuine in all cases except that of the Aloff--Wallach space $\frac{\rm{SU}(3)\times\rm{SU}(2)}{\rm{SU}(2)\times\rm{U}(1)}$ .
+In the latter case the author is currently unaware of any known family of nearly $\G2$-instantons for which the infinitesimal deformations are the ones found in Theorem \ref{tabledeformationspace}.

-This article is organized as follows.
-In \textsection \ref{prelims} we give some preliminaries on nearly parallel $\G2$ structures to set up conventions and notations.
-In \textsection \ref{instdef} we introduce the infinitesimal deformation space of nearly parallel $\G2$-instantons on nearly $\G2$ manifolds and prove that it is isomorphic to the kernel of a Dirac operator.
-In \textsection \ref{instatonhomogeneous} we prove Theorem \ref{tabledeformationspace}.

 \textbf{Acknowledgements.} The author would like to thank her supervisors Benoit Charbonneau and Spiro Karigiannis for the innumerable discussions, immense support and advice during the project.
-The author would also like to thank Gon\c calo Oliveira for recommending Theorem \ref{abelian}(ii) and Uwe Semmelmann for his suggestions.
+The author would also like to thank Gon\c calo Oliveira for recommending Theorem \ref{abelian}(ii), Uwe Semmelmann for his insights, Simon Salamon for the proof of Theorem \ref{squashed-genuine}, and Ilka Agricola for her suggestions which improved the article vastly.
 The author is also thankful to Shubham Dwivedi for many useful interactions regarding the project.